cuvva/terms/privacy.md

 We're Cuvva Limited (Cuvva, we, our, us).
 We're authorised and regulated by the Financial Conduct Authority (FCA) under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

-The best way to speak with us is usually in the app.
-If you have any questions about our handling of personal information, you can also email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us.
-We're moving address soon - so speak to us in the app to get our up-to-date postal address!
+If you have any questions about our handling of personal information, the best way to speak with us is usually in the app.
+Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at 12 Mallow Street, London, EC1Y 8RQ.

+You can also contact our Data Protection Officer (DPO) - Aphaia Ltd. They can be contacted by email at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Studio 5, 155 Commercial Street, London E1 6BJ.
+It can take a few days to process requests directed to Aphaia, so you might want to send the request to us directly.

 ## What's my personal information?